 Requirements include documenting 100-150 contact hours during a semester.
-A student acquires the contact hours in the following ways: one hour of individual supervision with the assigned faculty supervisor; three hours every other week for group supervision during the scheduled class meeting time; a minimum of eight hours a week is scheduled at the practicum site.
-Forty (40) of the 100- 150 contact hours must consist of direct services to clients.
-Direct service hours must be documented by the student and can consist of individual and group counseling, consultation, testing and test interpretation, and classroom guidance/training activities in which the counselor-in-training takes an active role.
+A student acquires the contact hours in the following ways: 1 hour of individual supervision with the assigned faculty supervisor; 3 hours every other week for group supervision during the scheduled class meeting time; a minimum of 8 hours a week is scheduled at the practicum site.
+Forty (40) of the 100-150 contact hours must consist of direct services to clients.
+Direct service hours must be documented by the student and can consist of individual and group counseling, consultation, testing and test interpretation, and classroom guidance/training activities in which the counselorin-training takes an active role.
 Students are to schedule weekly meetings with their site supervisors for supervision and case management purposes.
 Students who do not meet the minimum contact hours or who do not perform at a satisfactory level may be required to repeat practicum and will not be allowed to proceed to internship without satisfactory completion.
-COUN 687: Internship Internship requires that the student document 600 contact hours during the semester.
-Of that total, 240 hours must consist of direct services to clients.
-Categories of direct services are the same as in practicum.
-Group supervision occurs during the scheduled internship class every week for three hours.
-Individual supervision is scheduled weekly, for one hour at the site with the site supervisor.
-Students who do not meet the minimum contact hours or who do not perform at a satisfactory level may be required to repeat internship and will not be allowed to graduate without satisfactory completion.
-Through special, written request, and upon approval by the counseling faculty, internship may be completed in two semesters (300 hours per term).
-Any student with an approved "split internship" is required to attend group supervision and receive weekly individual supervision and meet all contract obligations both semesters.
+The student-faculty ratio for this course will not exceed 1:6.